Stephen L. Korbel

 Area of Emphasis

-Steve Korbel is a shareholder in the Employment and Labor Services Group of Babst Calland.
-He is also chair of the Firm’s Public Sector Group.
-Mr. Korbel has served as a municipal solicitor for several years and is currently Solicitor for Aspinwall Borough and Forest Hills Borough.
-He also has served as special labor counsel to several municipalities and two counties.
-Mr. Korbel regularly counsels and represents the firm’s municipal clients with respect to various municipal issues, including but not limited to issues related to general municipal issues, tax assessment appeals, municipal taxation public bidding, Sunshine Act, the Right-to-Know Law, the State Ethics Act and general land use and zoning matters.
+Steve Korbel is a shareholder in the Firm’s Public Sector and Employment and Labor Services groups of Babst Calland.
+He currently serves as the chair of the Firm’s Public Sector Group.
+Mr. Korbel has served as a municipal solicitor for more than 15 years and is currently Solicitor for Aspinwall Borough, Crafton Borough, Forest Hills Borough and the Town of McCandless’ Personnel Board.
+He also has served as special labor counsel to several municipalities, two counties and to the Pennsylvania Cyber Charter School.
+Mr. Korbel regularly counsels and represents the Firm’s municipal clients with respect to various municipal issues, including but not limited to issues related to general municipal issues, tax assessment appeals, municipal taxation, public bidding, Sunshine Act, the Right-to-Know Law, the State Ethics Act and general land use and zoning matters.
 He has extensive experience in code enforcement matters related to the Uniform Construction Code, the Property Maintenance Code and municipal zoning matters.
-Of particular note, Mr. Korbel has drafted intergovernmental cooperation agreements related to police, public works and utility services, has litigated code enforcement matters that have resulted in the condemnation of dangerous residential structures, the renewed maintenance of a stormwater retention facility and compliance with municipal mandatory sewer tap-in ordinances.
+Of particular note, Mr. Korbel has drafted intergovernmental cooperation agreements related to police, public works and utility services and has litigated code enforcement matters that have resulted in the condemnation of dangerous residential structures, the renewed maintenance of a stormwater retention facility and compliance with municipal mandatory sewer tap-in ordinances.

 In addition to Mr. Korbel’s municipal law practice, he also counsels public and private employers in all aspects of the employment relationship, from hiring through termination.
 He advises clients on employment discrimination issues and rights, workplace harassment, disability accommodation, Family & Medical Leave Act compliance, employee handbooks, workplace investigations, disciplinary action, employment agreements, restrictive covenants, waivers and releases.

 Mr. Korbel’s practice also includes the negotiation and enforcement of public and private sector collective bargaining agreements, Act 111 and Act 195 interest arbitrations and grievance arbitration.
 He represents clients before both the National Labor Relations Board and the Pennsylvania Labor Relations Board in proceedings involving the defense of charges of unfair labor practices.
 Mr. Korbel has also litigated employment matters on behalf of employers before the Equal Employment Opportunity Commission, the Pennsylvania Human Relations Commission, the Pittsburgh Commission on Human Relations and federal court.
-In addition, he also provides training for employees in the areas of workplace harassment and diversity.
+In addition, he also provides training for employers and their employees in the areas of workplace harassment, supervisory employees and employment law.

 Memberships and Affiliations

 Mr. Korbel was admitted to practice law in Pennsylvania in 2002.
 He is also admitted to practice before the United States Court of Appeals for the Third Circuit and the United States District Courts for the Western and Middle Districts of Pennsylvania.
-He is a member of the Allegheny County, Pennsylvania and American Bar Associations.
+Mr. Korbel is a member of the Allegheny County, Pennsylvania and American Bar associations.